 The two tasks are complementary in that one requires you to construct your own argument by taking a position and providing evidence supporting your views on an issue, and the other requires you to evaluate someone else's argument by assessing its claims and evaluating the evidence it provides.

 Individuals taking the computer-delivered test will use a basic word processor developed by ETS.
 The basic word processor contains the following functionalities: insert text, delete text, cut-and-paste and undo the previous action.
-Tools such as a spell checker and grammar checker are not available in the ETS software, largely to maintain fairness with those examinees who must handwrite their essays at paper-delivered administrations.
+Tools such as a spell checker and grammar checker are not available.

 Preparing for the Analytical Writing Measure

 Everyone — even the most practiced and confident of writers — should spend some time preparing for the Analytical Writing measure before arriving at the test center.
 It is important to understand the skills measured and how the tasks are scored.
-It is also useful to review the scoring guides, sample topics, scored sample essay responses and reader commentary for each task.
+It is also useful to review the scoring guides, sample topics, scored sample essay responses and rater commentary for each task.

 The tasks in the Analytical Writing measure relate to a broad range of subjects — from the fine arts and humanities to the social and physical sciences — but no task requires knowledge of specific content.
 In fact, each task has been tested by actual GRE® test takers to ensure that it possesses several important characteristics, including the following: